wowkster/wowkster/README.md

 ## Discord
 Wowkster#0001

+## SpigotMC
+You can check out some of my plugins on [My SpigotMC page](https://www.spigotmc.org/resources/authors/wowkster.946669/)

 ## Donations
 Donations are greatly appreciated as they motivate me to continue working and help fund my day to day expenses.